 With more people working from home, you're likely spending the bulk of your days on your butt.
 And if your home office set-up is more makeshift than ergonomic, odds are you're moving back and forth from the couch to the floor to the kitchen table, trying to find a comfy seated position.

-Thing is, sitting in certain positions may mess with your alignment, cause postural issues and even result in pain.
+The thing is, maintaining one position — whether you're standing or sitting for an extended period of time — can mess with your alignment, cause postural issues and even result in pain.
+The key is to change positions frequently.
 You probably know that slouching, leaning back and hunching forward are bad choices, but what about sitting cross-legged?

 Video of the Day